 It’s hard to secure something if you don’t know you have it.
 Worse still rely on the existence of a data protection or retention policy that has no means of being monitored or enforced.
 Your customers, board, nor the regulator are likely to look favourably on you when they come to visit.

-If you’d like to do something different to rolling a dice every day, then why not get in touch and ask about our FREE trial on your own data and we’ll start to get you the assurance you seek around your data management and protection policies.
+If you’d like to do something different to rolling a dice every day, then why not get in touch and ask about our unstructured data assessment on your own data and we’ll start to get you the assurance you seek around your data management and protection policies.